Jisin0/filmigobot/README.md

 **filmigobot** is a fully serverless high-performace inline telegram bot to search different movie databases using the [filmigo library](https://github.com/Jisin0/filmigo) written in [GO](https://go.dev).
 It is designed to be easily deplyed to Vercel but has support almost any other servers.
 It currently supports IMDb, JustWatch and OMDb.

+Connect a new bot to the [Public App](https://filmigobot.vercel.app) now or deploy a new instance following the instructions below.

 ## Variables

 - [ ] `BOT_TOKEN`  : Optional.
 On vercel, a list of bot tokens allowed to connect to the app or leave empty allow anyone to connect.
 On servers, a single bot token.

 ## Deploy

 <details><summary>Deploy To Heroku</summary>
 <p>
 <br>